DasHomi/preventer/README.md

   - _Prevent tools & weapons from being broken due to low durability_
 - Only harvest mature Crops
   - _Prevents harvesting/breaking of non-mature plants_
+- Prevent Villager Punch
+  - _Prevents you from damaging villagers_

 ## Planed Features
+#### For feature requests, submit an issue with the enhancement label
 - No active tool drop
 - Prevent Harvest
 - Prevent Villager Punch